tpks27/SQL/README.md

 ## SQL Questions

-### Question 1: The task is to classify the remaining inventory based on the time it has been sitting in the warehouse, divided into four age buckets:
+### Question 1: The task is to classify the remaining inventory based on the time it has been sitting in the warehouse, divided into four age buckets: inventorytable.sql

     0-90 days old
     91-180 days old